-The chemistry and physics of fire remain the same yet the environment or the compartments that these fires are burning in have significantly changed, thus changing the dynamic in which we chose to measure fire severity.
-The basic mechanism in which fires spread have increased solely because of the products that are within our environment therefore we must improve our understanding of our surroundings as it relates to fire propagation.
+The chemistry and physics of fire remain the same yet the environment or the compartments that these fires are burning have significantly changed, thus changing the dynamic in which we chose to measure fire severity.
+The basic mechanism in which fires spread has increased solely because of the products that are within our environment therefore we must improve our understanding of our surroundings as it relates to fire propagation.

 The Legacy Fire Environment